DanielChalk/vagrant-lemp/README.md

 - Vagrant Omnibus plugin
 - Berkshelf

-The Vagrant Berkshelf plugin isn't used at the moment due to incompatibilities.
+The Vagrant Berkshelf plugin isn't used at the moment due to build issues on windows.

-## Cookbooks

-- nginx cookbook
-- php-fpm cookbook
-- mysql cookbook
-- database cookbook

-## Site Cookbooks

-- lemp

 # Usage